merces/bashacks/doc/source/string.rst

 bh_isalnum
 ----------

-Determines whether string or char is alphanumeric.
+Determines whether string or char is alphanumeric. (return true or false)

 Bashacks makes it easy to validate if string or char is alpha